Newcastle Meditation Centre, Newcastle

 The foundation for this Yoga & Mindfulness course is exploring safety in our body-mind.
 This is a useful skill set that we can use in our daily life to help us to sleep, rest, connect with others and find more joy in life.

-There is no one size fits all way for healing so the course offers choices within the practice as we learn skills of self-regulation and resilience building through breathing, moving, sound and relaxation.
+There is no one size fits all way for healing so the course offers choices within the practice as we learn skills of self-regulation and resilience building through the possibilities of moving, sound, breathing and relaxation.

 As we begin to attune to the ways that work for us, we can make better choices to begin to re-wire our nervous system.
 This tending and befriending gradually opens the door to a sense of self-empowerment.

 Expect a little science of nervous system regulation woven in to help us understand why we feel certain things and why certain ways of doing things are helpful for our post-traumatic growth.
 This understanding can nourish our self-acceptance.